schmouk/PyRandLib/README.md

 ## New in Release 2.2
 Version 2.2 of **PyRandLib** delivers a Python 3.14 version of the library.
-Note: no new feature introduced by Python 3.14 impacts code of PyRandLib.
-Code for version 3.14 of Python is then the same as for Python 3.13 with very minor optimizations on code for a very few generators.
+Note: no new feature introduced by Python 3.14 impacts the code of PyRandLib which is then the same for version 3.14 as for Python 3.13 - with very minor optimizations on code for a very few generators.
 Meanwhile, the implementation of Python 3.14 shows computation speed-ups from 6 % up to 48 % for the Intel&reg; Core&trade; i7 CPU (see related above table).

 ## New in Release 2.1